rootwork/salsa-clave/README.md

 in the context of Salsa's email list signups.

-* Salsa Clave's advocacy component rewrites the list of signatures from a table into <div> elements that can be positioned (for instance, responsively).
+* Salsa Clave's advocacy component rewrites the list of signatures from a table into &lt;div&gt; elements that can be positioned (for instance, responsively).

 * And because Salsa Clave is modular, you only use and enable the packages and the features you need.